-For me, this struggle came through a focus on accomplishments rather than on who I was as a person, or rather, than on the atmosphere that enfolded out of my inner self.
+For me, this struggle came through a focus on accomplishments rather than on who I was as a person.
+I failed to focus on the atmosphere that enfolded out of my inner self.

-Creating an atmosphere that comes out of a “gentle and quiet spirit” allows for a place of stability and consistency that my busy family needs.
+Creating an atmosphere that comes out of this truth allows for a place of stability and consistency that busy families need.
 It provides a place of peace and quiet along with gentleness that contrasts so heavily with the noise, clutter and brashness of our culture.

-Hidden & Imperishable
+Hidden and Imperishable

-On these days, the deep cry of my heart becomes, “Oh Holy Spirit, I need you to transform my inner spirit, so that my home can exist as a place of refuge and strength for my family.”
+On these days, the deep cry of my heart became, “Oh Holy Spirit, I need you to transform my inner spirit, so that my home can exist as a place of refuge and strength for my family.”

 - Hidden.
 Hiding something takes effort while reacting happens all too easily.
 Take the time to hide a “gentle and quiet spirit” deep within by developing a Discipline of Silence and by constantly returning to the Lord where “quietness and confidence” brings strength (Isaiah 30:15).

 - Imperishable.
 Creating that which lasts also takes effort, while the perishable remains instantly available.
 Focus on increasing the fruits of the spirit grows the imperishable nature of that “gentle and quiet spirit” and provides a safe atmosphere of mercy and grace.

 A life changing toward gentleness speaks loudly to growing kids who need stability and consistency as life screams at them to compete and stretch and grow.
 An atmosphere of quiet strength gives a stressed-out spouse space to live without expectations of productivity and attention.